HOW MANY STUDENTS ARE ADMITTED TO THE GAP PROGRAM?

 Prior to entering the Gap Program, students are given access to resume resources and work with program staff to fine-tune their resumes.
 Students are then given access to the SPExS Internship Database, which has the largest collection of internship offerings in the DC area.
-Students are highly encouraged to start applying to internships posted on the database over the summer.
+Students are highly encouraged to start applying to internships posted on the database prior to the start of the semester.

 After arrival on campus, students can also work with the Gap Program office staff and a professor to fine-tune their search and secure an internship.

 Gap Program students will start to make contacts, build credentials, and gain real-world experience through the mentored field practicum.
 Internships are available in areas of interest ranging from politics and justice, communications, international affairs, psychology, and arts & sciences.